 Few travellers make the journey all the way out to this sprawling temple complex, but most who do find it a pleasant spot.
 It’s...

 Kyoto's famed 'Golden Pavilion', Kinkaku-ji is one of Japan's best-known sights.
-The original building was built in 1397 as a retirement...
+The main hall, covered in brilliant gold leaf, shining...

 13 Goryōnoshitamachi, Ryōan-ji · interesting places nearby

 You’ve probably seen a picture of the rock garden here – it’s one of the symbols of Kyoto and one of Japan’s better-known sights.
 Ryōan-ji belongs to the Rinzai school and was founded in 1450.
 The garden, an oblong of sand with an austere collection of 15 carefully placed rocks, apparently adrift in a sea of sand, is enclosed by an earthen wall.
 The designer, who remains unknown to this day, provided no explanation.